-The Portal, front two stones in progress Left: The Female Stone Right: The Male Stone Oil on linen with water from the site in the gesso Each 90" x 40", full installation size TBA
+The Portal, front two stones in progress, earlier stage Left: The Female Stone Right: The Male Stone Oil on linen with water from the site in the gesso Each 90" x 40", full installation size TBA

 Are you ready to join the adventure?

-The Portal is a multiple component painting installation.
-In the two 90″ x 40″ canvases shown in progress, I depict the front sides of the standing stones known as The Pipers near the three Hurlers stone circles on Bodmin Moor in Cornwall, England.
+The Portal is an in-progress, multiple component painting installation.
+In the two 90″ x 40″ canvases shown in progress at an earlier point, I depict the front sides of the standing stones known as The Pipers near the three Hurlers stone circles on Bodmin Moor in Cornwall, England.
 As seen in the scale model below, I will install these life-sized standing stones approximately six feet apart on custom kiosks so as to allow viewers to pass between the stones as I did when visiting the actual site.
 Due to the figural forms I see in their shapes, I consider the stone on the left to be the Female Stone, while on the right is the Male Stone.
 Considering the current importance of social distancing, the fact that the stones are six feet apart now takes on a new meaning.

 On the reverse sides of the kiosks, viewers will find two 90″ x 40″ paintings of the backs of the stones.
 To represent the desired energetic shift in perception after going through what such a portal can symbolize, on this side I will depict the glowing aura of the stones, inspired by the energy field images of Kirlian photography.